-Islamic governance is broader in scope compared to general governance.
+Islamic governance has a broader scope compared to general governance.
 Islamic governance refers to governance that is carried out in an Islamic manner and meets Islamic principles.
 The difference lies in the underlying values or principles.
-Islamic governance must be based on Islamic principles derived from the Our'an and the hadith of the Prophet.
-The principle of Islamic governance is regulated in Al-Hajj verse 41, which is "(that is) those who if we affirm their position on the earth they undoubtedly uphold their prayers, perform their zakat, order to do ma'ruf and prevent from unlawful acts; and to Allah is the return of all affairs. " In that verse, three aspects of the basic principles in Islamic governance are explained, namely the enforcement of Islamic law, paying zakat, and amar ma'ruf nahi mungkar.
-In order to realize these three aspects, some basic values are needed including musyaarawah, justice, ukhuwah, trustworthiness, accountability, and transpar-
+Islamic governance must be based on Islamic principles derived from the Qur'an and the hadith of the Prophet.
+The principle of Islamic governance is regulated in Al-Hajj verse 41, which is those when we affirm their position on the earth they undoubtedly uphold their prayers, perform their zakat, order to do ma'ruf and prevent from unlawful acts; and to Allah is the return of all affairs.
+"In that verse, three aspects of the basic principles in Islamic governance are explained, namely the enforcement of Islamic law, paying zakat, and amar ma'ruf nahi mungkar.
+In order to realize these three aspects, some basic values are needed including musyaarawah, justice, ukhuwah, trustworthiness, accountability, and transparency.

-There are still limited empirical research studies carried out by experts on Islamic governance.
+There are still limited empirical studies carried out by experts on Islamic governance.

 Several studies in credible journals (Abdul Rahman et al., 2020; Elghuweel et al., 2017; Hasan & Asutay, 2019) have examined Islamic governance.

-Elghuweel et al. (2017) examines the impact of corporate governance mechanisms and Islamic governance on earnings management behaviour in Oman.
-The results of the study found that on average, firms with better governance tend to be significantly less involved in earnings management than firms with poor governance.
+Elghuweel et al. (2017) examined the impact of corporate governance mechanisms and Islamic governance on earnings management behavior in Oman.
+The study found that on average, firms with better governance, tend to be significantly less involved in earnings management than firms with poor governance.
 In addition, companies with a greater commitment to incorporating Islamic religious beliefs and values into their operations through the establishment of Islamic governance committees tend to be significantly less involved in earnings management.

-Hasan & Asutay (2019) aims to explore and test the extent of Islamic governance practices in 35 Islamic financial institutions (IFIs) in Malaysia, the Gulf Cooperation Council countries and the UK, particularly in its six main areas, namely Islamic governance approaches, regulatory frameworks and internal policies, roles and functions of sharia boards, attributes of sharia board members on independence, competence and transparency, and confidentiality, operational procedures and IFI's perception of sharia board performance.
+Hasan & Asutay (2019) aimed to explore and test the extent of Islamic governance practices in 35 Islamic financial institutions (IFIs) in Malaysia, the Gulf Cooperation Council countries and the UK, particularly in its six main areas, namely Islamic governance approaches, regulatory frameworks internal policies, roles and functions of sharia boards, attributes of sharia board members on independence, competence and transparency, and confidentiality, operational procedures and IFI's perception of sharia board performance.
 This study shows the state of Islamic governance practices in several countries.
 The survey findings confirm that there are significant differences and diverse Islamic governance practices among IFIs in these countries.
 Therefore, this study provides evidence that there are deficiencies and weaknesses in the existing governance framework, which need to be improved and further improved.
+The current study takes one indicator of Islamic governance from Hasan & Asutay (2019) on the competency of sharia supervisory board (SSB) members.
+It adds several other indicators, such as the number of SSB members, multiple positions, and SSB member meetings.

 Abdul Rahman et al. (2020) developed and validated the Islamic Governance Examination Test (IGET) in its application to healthcare settings.
-The study results support the conceptual model and show the potential to improve the quality of health care.
-By articulating the internal and organizational processes implemented for Muslim patient compatibility and accommodating existing forms of healthcare governance.
+The results support the conceptual model and show the potential to improve the quality of health care.
+It can be done by articulating the internal and organizational processes implemented for Muslim patient compatibility and accommodating existing forms of healthcare governance.